List of awards and nominations received by Diane Warren

 Diane Warren is an American songwriter.
 The following are a list of her wins and nominations for awards in music.

 She has received a Primetime Emmy Award, a Grammy Award, a Critics' Choice Movie Award, and two Golden Globe Awards.
-She has earned sixteen Academy Award nominations and received an Academy Honorary Award at the Governors Awards in 2022.
+She has earned seventeen Academy Award nominations and received an Academy Honorary Award at the Governors Awards in 2022.
 In 2001, Warren was inducted into the Songwriters Hall of Fame and received a star on the Hollywood Walk of Fame.